-A comparative study of the organizational arrangements, policies, and outcomes of difference economic systems in theory and as practiced in various nations of the world.
+A comparative study of the organizational arrangements, policies, and outcomes of difference economic systems in

 Semesters Offered: Offered as needed.

 ECN 362I - Economics of Developing Countries, 3 credit hours

 Prerequisite(s): ECN 100 or ECN 101, ECN 102

 A study of issues and problems of the economic development of emerging countries: concepts of development and growth, theories of development, domestic and international significance of development plans.